internet-identity-labs/nfid-docs/content/en/migrating-domains.md

 description: "The complete guide to NFID: the identity layer for the internet."
 ---

-## Switching from a canister ID domain
+## Switching from a canister URL to a canonical domain
 NFID is an anonymizing identity protocol that generates new identifiers for each `user account <> domain` pair.
 If developers want to ensure the same identifiers are generated across different domains, follow these instructions.

 1. Ensure your canister implements the `https_request` query call like [this](https://github.com/dfinity/interface-spec/blob/master/spec/index.adoc#the-http-gateway-protocol)